softwaredevelop/mql5/Indicators/MyIndicators/Laguerre_RSI_Pro.md

 ## 1. Summary (Introduction)

+> **Part of the Laguerre Indicator Family**
+>
+> This indicator is a member of a family of tools based on John Ehlers' Laguerre filter.
+Each member utilizes the filter's extremely low-lag and smooth characteristics to analyze different aspects of market behavior.
+>
+> * **Laguerre Filter:** A fast, responsive moving average.
+> * **Laguerre RSI:** A smooth, noise-filtered momentum oscillator.

-The Laguerre RSI, developed by the renowned digital signal processing (DSP) expert John Ehlers, is a sophisticated and modern version of the classic Relative Strength Index (RSI).
+The Laguerre RSI, developed by John Ehlers, is a sophisticated and modern version of the classic Relative Strength Index (RSI).
 Its core innovation is the use of a **Laguerre filter** to smooth the price data before the RSI calculation is applied.

 The result is an oscillator that is exceptionally **smooth** and produces significantly less noise and fewer "whipsaws" than a traditional RSI.
 Despite its smoothness, it remains highly responsive to changes in market momentum, making it a powerful tool for identifying overbought/oversold conditions and potential trend reversals.